breakdowns/slam-mirrorbot/README.md

 ## From Original Repos
 - Mirroring direct download links, Torrent, and Telegram files to Google Drive
-- Mirroring Mega.nz links to Google Drive (If your Mega account not premium, it will limit 4-5GB/Days)
+- Mirroring Mega.nz links to Google Drive (If your Mega account not premium, it will limit 4-5gb/day)
 - Copy files from someone's Drive to your Drive (Using Autorclone)
-- Download/Upload progress, Speeds and ETAs
+- Download/upload progress, speeds and ETAs
 - Mirror all Youtube-dl supported links
 - Docker support
 - Uploading To Team Drive